-Well getting around in London is not a struggle.
-As there are smooth nonstop train services available from all corners of London and even around greater London.
-The best part of getting around in London is that you can get a smooth train and bus service at any point of time.
-The women are safe in the city and you only need to make sure that you plan your travel well budget wise and time saving wise.
-All you have to do is buy an oyster card which is for £3 and then you have to do a minimum top up over £10 to start travelling around London.
-Whether you are making a one off trip to London or you are a regular visitor, you can use Oyster card to travel around the city at ease and use any public transport with the card.
+This smart card can be used on all forms of public transport in London and offers discounted fares compared to paper tickets.
+You can easily top up your Oyster card at stations or online.
+The women are safe in the city and you only need to make sure that you plan your travel well budget-wise and time-saving-wise.
+All you have to do is buy an oyster card which is for £7 and then you have to do a minimum top of over £10 to start travelling around London.
+Whether you are making a one-off trip to London or you are a regular visitor, you can use an Oyster card to travel around the city at ease and use any public transport with the card.
 You can buy an Oyster card from the tfl.gov.uk website.

 Santander Cycle Hire

-All you have to do is go to the cycle docking station and make sure you have the debit or credit card ready, you will need to be sure as to what will be the purpose of using bike.
+All you have to do is go to the cycle docking station and make sure you have the debit or credit card ready, you will need to be sure as to what will be the purpose of using the bike.
 Being a tourist you need to make sure you understand everything about how much you will be paying and for how long you can keep the bike with you.

-London Tube Trains
+London Underground Trains